Ask a COVID-19 Question

 - Are U.S. citizens permitted to enter?
 Yes

-- Ecuador has a Level 3 Travel Advisory: Reconsider Travel.
+- Ecuador has a Level 4 Travel Advisory: Do Not Travel.

 - Ecuador approved resumption of commercial flight operations on June 1, 2020.